getcarina/getcarina.com/_tutorials/load-balanced-wordpress-containers.md

 - `wordpress:fpm` - This image is edited in the following ways:

-  - The [Redis PHP extension](https://github.com/phpredis/phpredis) is installed and a WordPress add-on downloaded that allows content to be cached in Redis is downloaded.
+  - The [Redis PHP extension](https://github.com/phpredis/phpredis) is installed and a WordPress add-on that allows content to be cached in Redis is downloaded.
-  - A plugin named [W3 cache](https://wordpress.org/plugins/w3-total-cache/) is
+  - A plug-in named [W3 cache](https://wordpress.org/plugins/w3-total-cache/) is
     installed, enabled, and configured to use your CDN-enabled Cloud Files container.
 It will transfer _all_ the assets uploaded via the WordPress Admin control panel automatically to the cloud, ensuring that there is not